Resources for Businesses

 - Physical Distancing Sign - 24" x 24" File

-The Town of Sidney Emergency Operations Centre (EOC) appreciates all the measures that our business community has taken to keep their staff, customers, and the community safe and healthy.
-We also understand that some businesses that are currently closed are looking at safe ways to reopen; the Town’s EOC is here to provide assistance and advice to ensure this can be done safely.
+The Town appreciates all the measures that our business community has taken to keep their staff, customers, and the community safe and healthy.
+For Sidney businesses looking for additional advice regarding how to operate safely, follow public health orders, and implement WorkSafeBC protocols, the Town is here to help.

-Sidney businesses can call the Town of Sidney Emergency Operations Centre to book an appointment with one of our Business Liaison Ambassadors who can come to your business and offer advice and suggestions geared towards your particular operation.
-You can contact the EOC by phone email at email@example.com or by phone at 250-655-6900.
+Sidney businesses can email email@example.com to book an appointment with one of our Business Liaison Ambassadors who can come to your business and offer advice and suggestions geared towards your particular operation.

 What the Town of Sidney is Doing